-Applications for Project & Equipment Grants are considered at meetings in April and November each year, and applications can be created and submitted online in the eight weeks or so prior to these dates:
+Applications for Project & Equipment grants are considered at the Trust Board meetings in April, July, and November each year, and applications can be created and submitted online in the eight weeks or so prior to the closing dates:

 N.B.
 University/institutional applicants should advise their Research Office of their intention to apply at least 10 business days before the above deadlines.
 Remember that institutions will have their own internal guidelines which must be followed.

 Project Grants provide limited research support for individuals or groups working in any health-related sciences, including the fields of public health and health education.
 Support is usually sufficient to provide only for running costs of the research and/or some necessary equipment, but limited salary support may also be provided on special justification.
 Project grants are usually for one year, but exceptionally the Trust may support a project for up to two years.

 Equipment Grants assist with the purchase of larger equipment items for shared use within a research institution.
 Justification depends on the needs of the research field and the institution, as well as on the merits of individual research projects.